rightedges/japanese-maple-book/chapters/02-seven-groups.md

 ---
 layout: default
 title: "2.
-The 7 Groups"
+The 8 Groups"
 nav_order: 3
 permalink: /chapters/02-seven-groups.html
 ---

-# The 7 Groups of Japanese Maples: A Framework for Beauty
+# The 8 Groups of Japanese Maples: A Framework for Beauty

 For the novice gardener, the sheer variety of *Acer palmatum* can be paralyzing.
 With over 1,000 named cultivars—ranging from 30-foot shade trees to 12-inch bonsai subjects, and from "bamboo-leafed" red spears to "lace-leafed" emerald mounds—the species seems to defy categorization.
-However, botanists and dedicated enthusiasts have historically organized these into seven (sometimes eight) distinct groups.
+However, botanists and dedicated enthusiasts have historically organized these into eight distinct groups.

 This classification system is not merely academic; it is the most powerful tool you have for garden design.
 By knowing which group a tree belongs to, you can instantly predict its growth rate, its ultimate size, its sunlight requirements, and its textural impact on your landscape.
 In this chapter, we go deep into the botanical markers, historical context, and horticultural nuances of each group.